ngreifer/cobalt/README.md

 for `bal.tab()` with `?bal.tab`, which links to the methods used for each package.
 Each page has examples of how `bal.tab()` is used with the package.
-There are also five vignettes detailing the use of `cobalt`, which can be accessed at `vignettes("cobalt")`: one for basic uses of `cobalt`, one for the use of `cobalt` with additional packages, one for the use of `cobalt` with multiply imputed and/or clustered data, one for the use of `cobalt` with longitudinal treatments, and one for the use of
+There are also five vignettes detailing the use of `cobalt`, which can be accessed at `vignette("cobalt")`: one for basic uses of `cobalt`, one for the use of `cobalt` with additional packages, one for the use of `cobalt` with multiply imputed and/or clustered data, one for the use of `cobalt` with longitudinal treatments, and one for the use of